-Provisions and Contingencies - The Company is the subject of certain legal proceedings which are pending in various jurisdictions.
+Provisions and Contingencies - The Company is the subject of certain legal, tax (direct and indirect taxes) and other regulatory matters proceedings which are pending in various jurisdictions.
 Due to the uncertainty inherent in such matters, it is difficult to predict the final outcome of such matters.
 The cases and claims against the Company often raise difficult and complex factual and legal issues, which are subject to many uncertainties, including but not limited to the facts and circumstances of each particular case and claim, the jurisdiction and the differences in applicable law.
 In the normal course of business, management consults with legal counsel and certain other experts on matters related to litigation and taxes.
 The Company accrues a liability when it is determined that an adverse outcome is probable and the amount of the loss can be reasonably estimated.

-At each balance sheet date basis the management judgment, changes in facts and legal aspects, the Company assesses the requirement of provisions against the outstanding litigations referred above.
+At each balance sheet date basis the management judgment, changes in facts and legal aspects, the Company assesses the requirement of provisions against the outstanding regulatory and tax matters referred above.
 However, the actual future outcome may be different from this judgement.

-Useful lives of depreciable assets - Management reviews its estimate of the useful lives of depreciable assets at each reporting date, based on the expected utility of the assets.
+Useful lives of depreciable assets- Management reviews its estimate of the useful lives of depreciable assets at each reporting date, based on the expected utility of the assets.
 Uncertainties in these estimates relate to technical and economic obsolescence that may change the utility of these assets.